Homepage2026-01-27T12:57:57+00:00

 Our Members

-Our members design, manufacture, distribute, retail, collect, recycle, reuse, refill and reprocess packaging of all shapes, sizes and materials; the packaging the public see at work, home and on the go and the ‘behind the scenes’ packaging used to transport and store goods in the UK and around the world.
+Our members design, manufacture, distribute, retail, collect, recycle, reuse, refill and reprocess packaging of every shape, size and material.
+This includes the packaging the public see every day at home, at work and on the go, as well as the “behind-the-scenes” packaging used to transport and store goods across the UK and around the world.

-Packaging is essential in every manufacturing sector – food & drink, health & beauty, home cleaning, electrical appliances, furniture, DIY, automotive, hobbies & gaming- it’s a long list.
+Packaging is essential to every manufacturing sector — from food and drink, health and beauty, and home care, to electrical appliances, furniture, DIY, automotive, hobbies and gaming.

-The packaging our members work with protects the things we all use in daily living, keeping products safe and reducing damage and waste in their journey to reach us.
+The packaging our members work with protects the products we rely on in daily life, keeping them safe, reducing damage and minimising waste throughout their journey to the consumer.

-Our membership has doubled in recent years and includes many household names and successful brands.
+Our membership has grown rapidly in recent years and now includes many household names and highly successful brands.

 UK Packaging Reforms